ndrakos/blog/_posts/2022-03-17-MUSIC_code_breakdown.md

 For now I am just going to code the *simplest* case for the neutrinos.
 Once I've trouble shooted, I can add more functionality if I want

-* <code>baryons</code> if initial conditions for baryons shall be generated
+* <code>baryons</code>: "if initial conditions for baryons shall be generated
-  * set to no for now
+  * set to no for now"
-* <code>use_2LPT</code>: if 2nd order Lagrangian perturbation theory shall be used to compute bool particle displacements and velocities
+* <code>use_2LPT</code>: "if 2nd order Lagrangian perturbation theory shall be used to compute bool particle displacements and velocities"
   * Only allow 1LPT to start
-* <code>use_LLA</code>: if baryonic density field shall be computed using a second order bool expansion of the local Lagrangian approximation (LLA)
+* <code>use_LLA</code>: "if baryonic density field shall be computed using a second order bool expansion of the local Lagrangian approximation (LLA)"
   * No (does it matter if we don't include baryons?)
 * <code> format	= gadget2</code>
   * I am only going to make this compatible with Gadget2.